ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

     additionalPort: insecure-port
 ```

-> **WARNING - Host Configuration:** The `requestPolicy` property of the `Host` `CRD` is applied globally within an $productName$ instance, even if it is applied to only one `Host` when multiple `Host`s are configured.
+> **WARNING - Host Configuration:** The `requestPolicy` property of the `Host` `CRD` is applied globally within an Emissary instance, even if it is applied to only one `Host` when multiple `Host`s are configured.
 Different `requestPolicy` behaviors cannot be applied to different `Host`s.
 It is recommended to apply an identical `requestPolicy` to all `Host`s instead of assuming the behavior, to create a more human readable config.
 >
-> If a requestPolicy is not defined for a `Host`, it's assumed to be `Redirect`, so even if a `Host` does not specify it, the default `requestPolicy` of `Redirect` will be applied to all `Host`s in that $productName$ instance.
-If the behavior expected out of $productName$ is anything other than `Redirect`, it must be explicitly enumerated in all Host resources.
+> If a requestPolicy is not defined for a `Host`, it's assumed to be `Redirect`, so even if a `Host` does not specify it, the default `requestPolicy` of `Redirect` will be applied to all `Host`s in that Emissary instance.
+If the behavior expected out of Emissary is anything other than `Redirect`, it must be explicitly enumerated in all Host resources.
 >
 > Unexpected behavior can occur when multiple `Host` resources are not using the same value for `requestPolicy`.